mintii/pelican-test-site/content/pages/about.md

 Title: About Me
 Date: 2020-05-27 10:20
 Slug: about
-Authors: Frank Corso
+Authors: Mintii

 Hey there!
-My name is Frank Corso and it's nice to meet you.
+My name isMintii and it's nice to meet you.